A Little Luck Can Go a Long Way with a Bit Digital Inc. (BTBT)

 For the readers interested in the stock health of Bit Digital Inc. (BTBT).
-It is currently valued at $1.63.
-When the transactions were called off in the previous session, Stock hit the highs of $1.60, after setting-off with the price of $1.57.
-Company’s stock value dipped to $1.49 during the trading on the day.
-When the trading was stopped its value was $1.49.Recently in News on August 8, 2022, Bit Digital, Inc. Announces Monthly Production Update for July 2022.
+It is currently valued at $1.84.
+When the transactions were called off in the previous session, Stock hit the highs of $2.01, after setting-off with the price of $1.865.
+Company’s stock value dipped to $1.83 during the trading on the day.
+When the trading was stopped its value was $1.96.Recently in News on August 8, 2022, Bit Digital, Inc. Announces Monthly Production Update for July 2022.
 Bit Digital, Inc. (Nasdaq: BTBT) (“Bit Digital” or the “Company”), a digital asset mining company headquartered in New York, announced its unaudited bitcoin and Ethereum production and corporate updates for the month of July 2022.
 You can read further details here

 Bit Digital Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $6.3700 on 01/04/22, with the lowest value was $1.1900 for the same time period, recorded on 06/16/22.